 Tell us about your role and journey into technology.
 What galvanized you to start Chocolate Platform?

 I am a Co-Founder at Chocolate and currently serving as the CEO.
-I oversee complete company strategy, operations, and short-term and long-term objectives.
+I oversee the complete company strategy, operations, and short-term and long-term objectives.
 Chocolate originated from the need to offer a technologically sound and robust advertising solution that transcends traditional advertising.
-We started with offering digital video advertising technology way back in 2007.
+We started by offering digital Video Advertising technology way back in 2007.

 How do you see the mobile programmatic landscape evolving with better ad performance and bidding analytics?

 Companies are investing heavily in the latest tech stacks and third-party partners for viewability, brand safety, and fraud detection.
 With a majority of ad buying happening programmatically, I see buyers and publishers becoming more confident of transacting on a platform that guarantees 100% transparency and ad quality.
 Programmatic ad spends are set to reach approx $100B by 2020, growing 15-20% annually.
 As advertisers show confidence in this medium, the industry will slowly converge to the point that in the next 3-5 years nearly 80-85% of all digital ad spend will be programmatic.